tulamili/bin4tsv-2018/README.md

   3. Some of the programs I created requires additional installation of necessary libraries from CPAN.
        (The error message would show that the additional installation is necessary when you use the program.)

+Bugs :
+  * Please report to me if you find some essential bugs.
+  * At this moment, multiple checking is recommendable.
+  * Not-hiding potential-bug policy is employed for my software at this moment.